Neuroblastoma

 Caring for children with neuroblastoma takes a team of experts with experience in childhood cancer.
-Duke's pediatric neuroblastoma specialists offer the latest treatments, including a promising new targeted treatment, called MIBG therapy, for hard-to-treat and relapsed neuroblastomas.
-Duke Children’s is one of 20 centers in the U.S. to offer the treatment through a clinical trial.
+Duke's pediatric neuroblastoma specialists offer the latest treatments, including promising new targeted treatments such as MIBG therapy and naxitamab for hard-to-treat and relapsed neuroblastomas.
+Duke Children’s is one the few centers in the U.S. offering the treatments through clinical trials.

 Tests